maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `PartHttpMessageWriter` to write the `Flux<Part>` received from a client to a remote service.
 * `WebSocketSession` provides access to the `CloseStatus`.
 * `Encoder` and `Decoder` for Netty `ByteBuf`.
+* `ForwardedHeaderTransformer` updates the remote address/port from "Forwarded For" headers.

 ### Testing